Alex-twn/STM32MP15x_workshop/readme.md

 This command will return **disabled** so we have to enable the I2C5 into STM32MP157A-DK1 device tree and few nodes must be added for each sensor to be supported

-For that, add the following content into **stm32mp157a-dk1.dts** file:
+For that, add the following content into **stm32mp157a-dk1.dts** file located in **$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v2.0.0/Developer-Package/stm32mp1-openstlinux-20-06-24/sources/arm-ostl-linux-gnueabi/linux-stm32mp-5.4.31-r0/linux-5.4.31/arch/arm/boot/dts** directory

+To edit **stm32mp157a-dk1.dts**, you can use an application like **nano**

 > ```
 > &i2c5 {